justengel/mp_event_loop/README.md

 The EventLoop also comes with some utilities to add commands to be processed and a way to handle results.

   * add_event(target, args, kwargs, ...) - Add an event to be executed in a separate process.
-  * add_output_handler(function) - Function that takes in the event with results after the event has been executed.
+  * add_output_handler(function) - Function that takes in an EventResult after the event has been executed.

 These functions will be explained more below

 ## How it works
 The EventLoop works by creating a Process and a Thread.
 The Process takes the Event from a queue and runs the function.
-Once the Event is complete and has a result the event is put on a result Queue.
-The Thread takes the Event from the result Queue and passes the event to all of the output_handlers in the EventLoop.
-If one of the output_handlers returns True the event will stop propagating to the other output_handlers.
+Once the Event is complete, an EventResult is put on a result Queue.
+The Thread takes the EventResult from the result Queue and passes it to all of the output_handlers in the EventLoop.
+If one of the output_handlers returns True the event result will stop propagating to the other output_handlers.

 Because of locking mechanisms in the Queue and message passing between processes this will be slow.
 You will probably only use this for concurrency.
 This is usefully for non-IO concurrency where Threads may impact performance.

 I created this library as a test to understand how multiprocessing works.
 I am attempting to use multiprocessing for tcp communication and parsing data while passing the parsed data back to the main process which is running a GUI.
-Concurrency and performance are vital for this GUI.
+Concurrency and performance is vital for this GUI.

 ## Example